informatik-mannheim/MSP17-bilderrahmen-webapp/README.md

 ```

 Copy the files into the appropriate folder of your web server and start it.

+Replace the client_id in GDriveService.js with your own OAuth-2.0-Client-ID.

 Visit your Project in the Google API Console and click on the OAuth-2.0-Client-ID of your web application.
 Enter the URL of your web server under 'Authorized JavaScript origins' and 'Authorized redirect URIs' and save them.